Alan L. Hart: Bibliography

 Alongside his medical practice and research, Hart pursued a second career as a novelist.
 He had in early life published in local, school, and college magazines, and later published four novels, chiefly on medical themes.
 His four novels incorporate semi-autobiographical themes: The Undaunted (1936) contains a doctor, Richard Cameron, who describes himself as a 'cripple' after his foot is amputated following persistent bone infection.
 Cameron worries that this physical defect will drive women away, but ends up marrying his sweetheart.
 A second character, a radiologist named Sandy Farquhar, is a gay man who has been harassed and tormented, driven from job to job, over his sexuality.
-Farquhar, who is short, thin, and bespectacled, resembles Hart physically, and considers himself "the possessor of a defective body" from which he wishes to escape, a typical asset of gender dysphoria.
+Farquhar, who is short, thin, and bespectacled, resembles Hart physically, and considers himself "the possessor of a defective body" from which he wishes to escape, a possible expression of gender dysphoria.
 Another novel, In the Lives of Men, contains a gay male character with a missing arm.